 An average internet user has around 118 online accounts that require a password, and this number is expected to reach around 300 by 2022.
 It is a big challenge to keep track of so many credentials for an average user.
 Further, password complexity requirement vary application to application.

 The probability of remembering passwords to all these accounts is extremely difficult unless the user has same password for all applications.
 This hinders the user experience and drastically reduces productivity.

 Passwords are the common avenue for identity attacks.
 There have been a number of breaches in the past due to weak or stolen passwords.
 Account takeover attacks and brute force attacks can actually deteriorate the security infrastructure of an organization.

 Also, threats like man-in-the-browser attacks and man-in-the-middle attacks aim to take advantage by mimicking a login screen while encouraging the user to enter passwords.
 By requiring passwords, service providers are inadvertently putting users at risk to these types of threats.

-Beyond the security headaches that password resets create, passwords are expensive to manage for IT.
+Beyond the security headaches that password resets create, passwords are expensive to manage for an IT organization.
 The lost and forgotten passwords need to be reset, most of the time through the help desk, which introduces downtime and expense.

-Authentication without passwords gives organizations a massive leap forward in terms of a security posture.
-Passwordless is the future of hackproof security.
-Here are a few benefits of Passwordless Authentication:
+Authentication without passwords gives organizations a massive leap forward in terms of their security posture.

-A comprehensive passwordless authentication solution for customers, partners and employees across all channels and devices can make an organization more secure.
-It will reinvent the authentication wheel, providing a better user experience while giving better control to IT.
-Corporates have already started deploying passwordless authentication.
-Passwordless authentication is much more secure than password-based security.
-The world is going passwordless.
-When will you?
-Decide now before it’s too late.
+A comprehensive passwordless authentication solution for customers, partners and employees across all channels and devices will make an organization more secure.
+Going Passwordless reinvents the authentication wheel providing a better user experience, strengthens organizational security, and gives better overall control to IT.
+Corporations have already started deploying various forms of passwordless authentication, the world is going passwordless.

 Go PASSWORDLESS with QuickLaunch’s Passwordless Authentication.